Here are the latest updates for you

 He is Jewish, but not particularly religious.
 Rather, he expressed his faith in God through his gratitude, kindness, and dedication to his family.
 He grew up during the Great Depression, and had to leave school at the age of fifteen to work in order to assist his parents.
 As a result, ever since his childhood he sincerely valued working hard and supporting his family.
 He and my beloved mother, Idelle, wanted the best for their three sons, but they were also careful not to spoil us.

+In 1958, my father invested everything he had in a business venture and became the largest automobile dealership in Chicago for Ford's new Edsel line.
+But Edsel sales plummeted and my father fell into bankruptcy.
+I watched him struggle; working long hours to protect us from poverty.
+Throughout the struggle, I do not recollect where he displayed weak-heartedness or bitterness at his situation.
+Rather, he remained determined to keep trying and taught by his example to be grateful for whatever we had.
 The day before I was to leave home for college, my father told me, "Richie, let's take a ride together."
 As we drove along the tranquil streets of Highland Park's Sherwood Forest, he spoke his heart.
 "Son," he began, "as long as I'm alive, I'm always here for you."
 Stopping the car, he held my hand as his voice quivered.
 "As your father, I expect you to do your best, but whether you succeed or fail, do good deeds or bad ones, or even betray me, as long as I'm alive, I'll love you and I'm here for you.
 This is a promise I will live and die to keep.
 Please, never forget this."
 Overwhelmed, I listened.
 I knew that he meant every word he spoke.

 One year later, I would test my father's promise beyond his farthest expectations.
 A summer vacation in Europe unexpectedly transformed into an open-ended spiritual quest that had me hitchhiking for several years across three continents as a penniless seeker for truth.
 It was only weeks after they expected me home to continue college that I finally wrote my parents a letter and explained my resolve to travel overland to India in search of my spiritual calling.
 I wrote that letter en route, somewhere in Iran; it bore no return address.
 After that, I wrote to them at irregular frequencies while living in caves and sleeping under trees.
 I told them of meeting teachers and guides, and I eagerly and excitedly shared my reflections and realizations.
 I had some idea how much grief my quest must have caused them but as a teenager I couldn't fathom the extent.
 And they had no means to convey their feelings to me.